SCLW/Circuitry-Based-Sound/readme.md

 * capacitor C
 * resistor R

 An inverting Schmitt trigger is an active electronic component whose output state can be triggered complementarily through an input signal, while the positive trigger threshold differs from the negative one.
 Feeding the output back to its input via a resistor and connecting a capacitor between the input and ground, known as RC circuit, creates a relaxation oscillator or [astable multivibrator](https://en.wikipedia.org/wiki/Multivibrator#Astable_multivibrator "astable multivibrator").
-The resitor limits the current for charging the capacitor and both together determine the charging time.
+The resistor limits the current for charging the capacitor and both together determine the charging time.

 <img src="https://github.com/SCLW/Circuitry-Based-Sound/blob/master/img/ST_inv.gif">